charlieweb/drupal-gatsby-develop/README.md

 - Install PHP packages with `composer`.
 - Install the Gatsby CLI tool.
 - Install `yarn` (with `npm`).
-- Install Drupal with the Umami demo profile.
+- Install Drupal with the Standard profile.
 - Install a Gatsby project pulling data from the Drupal site.
 - Build the Gatsby project.
 - Move the Gatsby site to `gatsbydrupal/`.